 What is AIOps?

 A vital part of the Digital Transformation journey, AIOps is artificial intelligence’s application to IT operations and DevOps.
 These solutions incorporate advanced analytics and self-learning AI technologies to remove the need for constant human supervision and intervention with an intelligent, autonomous system that can easily monitor an entire IT operations application stack across the organization as a whole.
 It is no secret that businesses of all sizes deal with more data than ever before as customers and companies adopt more platforms and technologies to keep up with the increasingly digital world.
-AIOps tools allow businesses to absorb and process new incoming data in record time.
+AIOps solutions allow businesses to absorb and process new incoming data in record time.
 Before we dig into the nuts and bolts of effective AIOps, we need to understand its history so as not to repeat it.

 Where We Came From